 Pets and fireworks

 Often not the best combination.
-But with the right precautions we can try and make our pets as comfortable as possible when fireworks happen.
+But with some preperation we can try and make our pets as comfortable as possible when fireworks happen.
 For a lot of pets, it is a frightening time nonetheless.
 We hope to see everyone back in the New Year, and we wish everyone a happy and healthy New Year.
 Do you want to know more about our pet sitting service around New Year, feel free to contact us.
 We will be happy to help.